 Premier and Gold cards: €155,000

-Whatever type of credit card you have, a deductible of €50-70 will be charged for each claim whether it's for insurance or assistance benefits.
+Whatever your type of bank card, a deductible of €50 to €70 will be applied for each event, for both insurance and assistance.

-Remember: insurance benefits provided by your credit card (Visa, MasterCard, American Express) allow you to face certain emergency situations such as an unforeseen illness* or an accident*, on condition that the claim does not entail major consequences.
-However, aggregate reimbursement limits may be far too low to cover your healthcare expenses in countries where medical costs are very high (e.g.: USA, Canada, China, etc.).
+To summarize: the insurance cover provided by your bank card (Visa, MasterCard, American Express) enables you to deal with certain emergency situations, such as an unexpected illness* or accident*, provided that the event in question does not have a major impact.
+However, reimbursement ceilings are often far too low to cover medical expenses in countries where healthcare is very expensive (e.g. the USA, Canada or China).

 * Unexpected illness: a sudden and unpredictable deterioration in the state of health of an insured person, certified by a health professional, which necessitates surgery or treatment and cannot wait for return or repatriation to the country of origin.